home-assistant/home-assistant.io/source/_integrations/iotty.markdown

 ha_integration_type: hub
 ---

-The iotty family is focused on beautiful aesthetics and includes the Smart Switch for lights and gates, the Smart Shades Switch for blinds and shutters and the Smart Outlet.
-Install the iotty devices and enjoy your new Smart Home with ease!
+The iotty {% term integration%} lets you integrate iotty devices into Home Assistant.
+The iotty family includes the smart switch for lights and gates, the smart shades switch for blinds and shutters, and the smart outlet.

   {% include integrations/config_flow.md %}